Complete convergence theorem for a two-level contact process: Introduction

-In our system the animals create an environment in which the fleas try to survive, but the dynamics of our environment are given by the contact process rather than a two-state Markov chain so the situation is more complicated than the ones studied in \cite{Remenik08} and \cite{StWa}.
-Since the animals do not feel the presence of the fleas, it is natural to start the process with the animals distributed according to the ``upper invariant measure'' of the contact process, i.e., the limit starting from all sites occupied, which is known to be the only nontrivial stationary state for the process.
+In our system the animals serve as an environment where the fleas try to survive.
+The dynamics of our environment are given by the contact process rather than a two-state Markov chain, where the states of all sites are mutually independent, so the situation is more complicated than the ones studied in \cite{Remenik08} and \cite{StWa}.
+We elect to start from a configuration where the animals are distributed as an invariant measure of the contact process, so that the environment is stable for fleas.
 As for the fleas, we want them to occupy a finite number of sites at time $0$.
-Suppose $U\subset \mathbb{Z} ^ d$.
-Let $P ^ U$ denote the initial condition where the host animals are in the upper invariant measure, and we put fleas on every site in $U\subset \mathbb{Z} ^ d$.
-Let $\nu_0$ be the points mass on $\equiv 0$ and $\nu _ 1$ be the upper invariant measure of the contact process of the animals.

-Section 2 describes the construction of our model and the dual process.
+Section 2 provides basic construction of our model: the graphical representation and the dual process.
+While this section does not present any main results, the terminology here is crucial to the latter parts of this paper.

 We describe the block construction in Section \ref{bc}.
-We follow the path through a comparison with the two-dimensional oriented percolation.
-Since our model is very different from the contact process, we work from scratch and prove that the block construction works for our model in a similar way as in \cite{stflour}.
+Our model has some features that can be found in the contact process, and we work from scratch and prove that the block construction commonly used in the contact process works for our model (see \cite{stflour} and \cite{L99}).
+Moreover, we will describe a comparison between our model and a finite-dependent two-dimensional oriented percolation.